GLOBAL MARKETS-Stocks slip as Treasury yields hit three-year highs

 By Herbert Lash

-NEW YORK, Jan 29 (Reuters) - Global equity markets slid on Monday and U.S. Treasury yields rose to more than three-year highs after remarks by a European Central Bank official added to expectations that central banks globally will reduce stimulus as the economic outlook improves.
+NEW YORK, Jan 29 (Reuters) - Global equity markets eased on Monday and U.S. Treasury yields surged to more than three-year highs after remarks by a European Central Bank official added to expectations that central banks globally will reduce stimulus as the economic outlook improves.

-U.S. stocks fell on a report that Apple will halve the production target for its flagship iPhone X this quarter.
-The benchmark S&P 500 index notched its biggest one-day percentage decline in about five months.
+U.S. stocks fell on news that Apple will halve the production target for its flagship iPhone X this quarter.

-The Nikkei report added to growing concerns about weak sales of the $999 phone ahead of Apple’s quarterly results slated for Thursday.
-Apple shares fell 2.07 percent and were the biggest weight on the S&P 500.
+The report from Nikkei added to growing concerns about weak sales of the $999 phone ahead of Apple’s quarterly results slated for Thursday.
+Apple shares fell 1.9 percent and were the biggest weight on the benchmark S&P 500 index.

-Facebook, Broadcom and other technology shares also fell, but the biggest decliners were energy, utilities and real estate, all down more than 1.0 percent as U.S. 10-year Treasury yields hit their highest since 2014.
+Facebook, Broadcom and other technology shares also fell, but the biggest decliners were utilities and real estate, both down more than 1.0 percent as U.S. 10-year Treasury yields hit their highest since 2014.

 A break of technical support levels added to bearish sentiment as 10-year yields rose above a trendline that has marked a bull run dating back to the 1980s.